unrealwork/atsd-use-cases/how-to/github/pr-notification.md

   axibase/atsd-sandbox:latest
 ```

-If you would like to automatically configure Slack Messaging Service at runtime, use the following ATSD Sandbox launch command:
+If you would like to automatically configure Slack Messaging Service at runtime, launch a pre-configured ATSD:

 ```sh
 docker run -d -p 8443:8443 \